danhtran2mind/Text2Video-Ghibli-style/README.md

 python src/text2video_ghibli_style/train.py
 ```
 - Training Hyperparameters
-Refer to the [training notebook](docs/training/training_doc.md) for detailed hyperparameters used in fine-tuning the model. ⚙️
+Refer to the [Training Documents](docs/training/training_doc.md) for detailed hyperparameters used in fine-tuning the model. ⚙️

 ### Inference
 To generate videos using the trained model: